particle-iot/docs/src/content/guide/getting-started/build.md

 In our case, because the Cores and Photons are connected to the internet, updating firmware is quite trivial; we send it over the network, and we have put in place safeguards to keep you from "bricking" your device.

 When you flash code onto your device, you are doing an *over-the-air firmware update*.
 This firmware update overwrites almost all of the software on the device; the only piece that is untouched is the bootloader, which manages the process of loading new firmware and ensures you can always update the firmware over USB or through a factory reset.

+Feeling oriented?
+Let's move on to some more interesting [examples.](../../examples)